CalebSamraj14/VLSI-LAB-EXP-2/README.md

 RESULT

- simulation and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE is verified.
+ simulation and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using vivado is verified.